kilianhuber/disaggregated_accounts/README.md

 - Edit the PUG files in `src/pug` and the SCSS files in `src/scss`.
 The JS files in `src/js` and `scripts` can be ignored.
 - These edits will change the final outputs: the assets, HTML files and CSS files in `dist`.
 - View changes in your browser and iterate accordingly.
 Note that you can preview changes by opening the corresponding HTML files.
+- Once you have finished making changes, push your changes to the repo.
+[Netlify](https://app.netlify.com/sites/disaggregatedaccounts/overview) will recognize a new commit and automatically rebuild the website in a few minutes.

 #### Note: npm scripts